Josiah St. John

-Josiah St. John (born May 18, 1992) is a professional Canadian football offensive tackle for the Edmonton Elks of the Canadian Football League (CFL).
+Josiah St. John (born May 18, 1992) is a Canadian professional football offensive tackle.
 He played college football with the Oklahoma Sooners.

 Professional career

 Saskatchewan Roughriders

-St. John was ranked as the fifth best player available in the 2016 CFL Draft by the CFL's Central Scouting Bureau.
-He was the first overall selection in the 2016 CFL Draft by the Saskatchewan Roughriders, but he was in a contract dispute with the team at the start of the 2016 season.
+St. John was ranked as the fifth best player available in the 2016 CFL draft by the CFL's Central Scouting Bureau.
+He was the first overall selection in the 2016 CFL draft by the Saskatchewan Roughriders, but he was in a contract dispute with the team at the start of the 2016 season.
 He finally signed with the team on July 4, 2016 after missing all of training camp and the Roughriders' first game of the season.
 Over three years with the Roughriders, he dressed in 22 games and started in eight (including six games started in his rookie year) before becoming a free agent in 2019.

 Toronto Argonauts

 On May 19, 2019, St. John signed with the Toronto Argonauts.
 He was part of the Argonauts' training camp cuts on June 7, 2019.